aws-neuron/aws-neuron-sdk/libraries/neuronx-distributed/activation_memory_reduction.rst

 that sequence-parallelism when combined with tensor-parallelism introduces an extra communication operation, however, in a ring all-reduce, the op is broken down into all-gather and reduce-scatter.
 Hence, the bandwidth required for sequence-parallelism is same as tensor-parallelism only.
 Hence, we are not losing out on compute but end up saving the activation memory per device.
-The final activation memory when sequence-parllelism is combined with tensor-parallelism:
+The final activation memory when sequence-parallelism is combined with tensor-parallelism:

 .. math::